 To, later on, reverse the changes, open msconfig again, click on the General tab, select Normal startup option, click on Apply, OK, exit and restart your PC.

-This post will show you how to change OS name in Windows Boot Manager.
+This post will show you how to change the OS name in Windows Boot Manager.